Learning Correlated Latent Representations with Adaptive Priors: ADAPTIVE CORRELATED VAES

-The above pairwise marginal densities can be computed for all pairs of $(v_i, v_j)$ by doing a depth-first search or a breadth-first search starting from each $v_i \in V$ after we obtain the variational approximation $q_{\bm\lambda}^{G'}(\bm z | \bm x)$ from \Cref{alg:updates}, which has a total complexity of $O(|V|^2)$, the same as evaluating every pairwise marginal in \glspl{CVAE}.
-For the remainder of the paper, unless otherwise specified, we always apply the belief propagation refinement to \glspl{ACVAE}.
-As we show in \Cref{sec:expe}, this refinement with belief propagation dramatically improves the quality of the pairwise marginal approximation.
+The above pairwise marginal densities can be computed for all pairs of $(v_i, v_j)$ by doing a depth- or breadth-first search starting from each $v_i \in V$ after we obtain the variational approximation $q_{\bm\lambda}^{G'}(\bm z | \bm x)$ from \Cref{alg:updates}, which has a total complexity of $O(|V|^2)$.
+Note that the time complexity for evaluating every pairwise marginal in \glspl{CVAE} is also $O(|V|^2)$.
+But the belief propagation refinement computation is usually more efficient in practice, since it involves much less neural network function evaluations, which dominate the runtime.

-\section{Related Work}
+\section{RELATED WORK}

 This work extends \acrshortpl{CVAE} with the idea of learning a non-uniform average loss over some tractable loss functions on maximal acyclic subgraphs of the given graph.
 This is similar to the idea of obtaining a tighter upper bound on the log-partition function for an undirected graphical model by minimizing over a convex combination of spanning trees of the given graph \citep{wainwright2005new}.
 To optimize the parameters, \citet{wainwright2005new} also apply alternating updates on the parameters and the distributions over the spanning tress, similar to the approach in \acrshort{ACVAE} learning.
 Alternating parameter updates are useful for many other cases.
 For example, Alternating Least Squares for matrix factorization \citep{takane1977nonmetric} and Alternating Direction Method of Multipliers (ADMM) for convex optimization \citep{chambolle2011first,tang2015duality,hong2017linear}.